-In the October of 2019, Apple has released iOS 13.2, in which they have added a few camera functions for iPhone 11, 11 Pro and 11 Pro max.
-After this update, the user can directly alter frame rate and the video resolution on the go.
+In October of 2019, Apple has released iOS 13.2, in which they have added a few camera functions for iPhone 11, 11 Pro, and 11 Pro max.
+After this update, the user can directly alter the frame rate and the video resolution on the go.
 The frame rate and the video resolution can be spotted on the upper-right corner on the display, with a dot between them.

 This is visible when the user chooses the “Video” option on the selection strip.
-More things the user can do with the camera app are; enable grid to help with straightening or align the picture according to the user’s perspective, save the last recording specifications like live picture settings, last used camera mode and so on, and also, the volume for the shutter sound can directly be adjusted using the volume up and volume down keys by adjusting the ringer and alarm volume.
+More things the user can do with the camera app are; enable the grid to help with straightening or align the picture according to the user’s perspective, save the last recording specifications like live picture settings, last used camera mode, and so on, and also, the volume for the shutter sound can directly be adjusted using the volume up and volume down keys by adjusting the ringer and alarm volume.